JetBrains/Qodana/topics/inspection-profiles.md

 ##### groups.groups
 {id="groups-groups"}

-<link-summary>This block contains a list of user-defined groups for combining inspection categories and single inspections.</link-summary>
+<link-summary>This node contains a list of user-defined groups for combining inspection categories and single inspections.</link-summary>

 The list of group IDs with possible exclamation mark character (`!`):